dusk-network/dusk-protocol/consensus/basics/staking.md

 For instance, if the votes in the certificate sum up to 100 credits, the generator will get 70% of the block reward plus 14/42 of the variable part (i.e. 3.33%), for a total reward of 73.33% of the block reward.
 Including all votes earns the generator the full generator reward (80% of the block reward).

+Note that, depending on the amount, a small fraction of $BlockReward$ could be lost when splitting it into quotas.
+Specifically, $Quota_{GR} \times ExtraCredits$ can be less than $BlockReward{\times}0.1$ (the variable part of the Generator Reward).
+To take this into account, when $CertificateCredits = QuorumCredits + ExtraCredits$ we consider $GeneratorReward = BlockReward{\times}0.8$ (that is, we assign the totality of the variable part).
+Otherwise, we consider any extra fraction as burned along with unassigned quotas.

 #### Voters Reward